Teach English in Taiwan: Live Well in a Rich Culture

 By Newley Purnell

-In fact, Taiwan’s a dynamic nation of considerable natural beauty, a place where traditional Chinese culture has collided with and adopted all the trappings of a prosperous first-world economy.
-It’s an environment where you might see an ornate temple, a pineapple farm, a McDonald’s, and a bicycle manufacturing plant coexisting along the same stretch of road.
+Taiwan is a dynamic nation of considerable natural beauty, a place where traditional Chinese culture has collided with and adopted all the trappings of a prosperous first-world economy.
+It’s an environment where you might see an ornate temple, a pineapple farm, an American fast-food joint, and a bicycle manufacturing plant coexisting along the same stretch of road.

-I’ve been living and teaching English here for the last six months.
-The demand for English education is high, and teaching opportunities abound.
-And besides getting a chance to observe Taiwanese culture first-hand, teaching English here can be quite lucrative.
+I lived and taught English here for more than six months.
+The demand for English education is high, and teaching opportunities remain due to demand.
+And besides getting a chance to observe Taiwanese culture first-hand, teaching English here can be quite lucrative relative to the cost of living.

 Here’s what you need to know about securing a job in this small island-nation:

-1) You don’t need a TEFL certificate—just a university degree.
+1) You need a TEFL certificate to get a job along with a university degree

 English schools here insist that their teachers be native English speakers, and that they possess an undergraduate degree—a BA or BS in any subject.
-A TEFL certificate or prior teaching experience is helpful, but not necessary.
-I advise anyone interested in teaching English to pursue a TEFL certificate because doing so will improve your skills and make you more marketable, but you simply don’t need any prior training to be a teacher here.
+A TEFL certificate or prior teaching experience is increasingly necessary.
+I advise anyone interested in teaching English to pursue a TEFL certificate because doing so will improve your skills and make you more marketable no matter in which country you choose to teach.

 (Side note: be sure to bring your actual college or university diploma—not a copy—with you.
 Your school, which should secure your work visa on your behalf, will need it to apply for your Alien Residence Certificate, or ARC.)

 At a chain English school, you’ll probably work about 30 classroom hours a week (not including perhaps an hour of prep time per day, which isn’t paid).
-If you make, say, 600 NT per hour (US$17) and you work a normal load, that comes to about to about US$2,000 per month after taxes.
-And for that sort of wage, Taiwan’s cost of living is low.
+If you make, say, 600 NT per hour (US$18) and you work a normal load, that comes to about to about US$1,500-US$2,500 per month, depending upon your experience and a TEFL certification, after taxes.
+And for that sort of wage, Taiwan’s cost of living is relatively low.

 Such are the economics of teaching here that many foreigners are able to pay off college loans and save money on top of that.
 That, however, usually requires taking on additional private tutoring hours on top of a normal teaching load.
 You can certainly save money here, though it might take a little time: don’t forget that if you sign a year-long contract, you’ll have some startup costs, like purchasing a scooter or motorcycle and furnishing your apartment.
 It’s highly variable, but most teachers here are able to save at least $1000 per month after they’ve been here for about six months and completely settled in.
 Many save much more than that.